22 August 2007 (updated 29 September 2021)

 Jared, a guest blogger at By Common Consent, wonders what “Faithful Science” would look like and how it would be useful.
-Of course, here at the Mormon Transhumanist Association, we have some opinions about that.
+Of course, Mormon Transhumanists have some opinions about that.

 To begin with, all science is faithful to the extent it is actually adhering to the scientific method.
 The method is based in premises and rules that are matters of faith, such as the premises of uniformity and causality and the rules of hypothesis.
-Science is an epistemic process that has demonstrated greater success in reproducibility than any other, but, like all epistemic processes, begins and ends with limited persons.
+Science is an epistemic process that has demonstrated greater success in reproducibility than any other.
+But, like all epistemic processes, it begins and ends with limited persons.

 Beyond that, there are numerous hypotheses on the cutting edge of science that resonate with a Mormon world view.
 The March cover article of Sunstone magazine identifies several parallels between Mormonism and Transhumanism.
 It compares Joseph Smith’s description of the Fullness of Times to our present observations of exponential technological advance.
 It compares prophecies related to the Millennium to expectations associated with the Technological Singularity.
 And it explores similarities between Joseph Smith’s teachings on worlds without end and Oxford philosopher Nick Bostrom’s Simulation Argument.

-I believe, reflecting the Mormon Transhumanist Affirmation, that scientific knowledge and technological power are among the means ordained of God to enable human exaltation, including realization of diverse prophetic visions of transfiguration, immortality, resurrection, renewal of this world, and the discovery and creation of worlds without end.
+I believe, reflecting the Mormon Transhumanist Affirmation, that scientific knowledge and technological power are among the means ordained of God to enable human exaltation.
+That includes realization of diverse prophetic visions of transfiguration, immortality, resurrection, renewal of this world, and the discovery and creation of worlds without end.
 Faithful science should be directed toward the testing of hypotheses that may help us enable such a future – as well as toward hypotheses that may help us mitigate any risks along the way.